paari24/genAI/promptEngineering/PromptPracticeTemplate.md

 Creativity:
 Final Score:
 **Example:**
-Consider your're a Jmeter expert.
+> Consider your're a Jmeter expert.
+>
-You need to extract the values from reponse headers
+> You need to extract the values from reponse headers
+>
-example:
+> example:
+>
-alt-svc :h3=":443"; ma=2592000,h3-29=":443"; ma=2592000
+> alt-svc :h3=":443"; ma=2592000,h3-29=":443"; ma=2592000
+>
-cache-control : no-cache, must-revalidate
+> cache-control : no-cache, must-revalidate
+>
-content-type: text/html;
+> content-type: text/html;
+>
+> Extract the value of content-type: , the value is text/html
+>
-Extract the value of content-type: , the value is text/html Give the report in detailed manner anyone can understad in tree of thoughts
+> Give the report in detailed manner anyone can understad in tree of thoughts

 ### 39. Prompt Iteration Challenge
 Take this weak prompt: "[Prompt]"
 Now rewrite it 3 times to improve clarity and effectiveness.
 **Example:**
-consider you're a business analyst
+> Take this weak prompt: "You are a skilled **Business Requirement Analysis Agent**.
+Your expertise is in extracting and organizing requirement details from business documents precisely and clearly."
+>
+> Now rewrite it 3 times to improve clarity and effectiveness.

 ## N. Real-World Application Prompts

 ### 40. Job Posting Creation
 Write a job posting for [position] at [company].
 Include responsibilities, requirements, and benefits.
+**Example:**
+> Write a job posting for Senior SDET at FE Fundinfo.
+Include responsibilities, requirements, and benefits.

 ### 41. Resume Summary Builder
 Create a professional summary for a resume based on the following details:
 [Experience, skills, achievements]
+**Example:**
+> Create a professional summary for a resume based on the following details:
+[9+ experience in software testing, skills: manual testing , jmeter, playwright selenium, c# , java , python, Genai, achievements: put siome achievements based on role]

 ### 42. Business Propcsal
 Write a proposal for [project idea] to [client/investor].
+Include objectives, methodology, and benefits **Example:**
+> Write a proposal for selfhost chatbot to fundinfo.
 Include objectives, methodology, and benefits

 ## O. Miscellaneous Useful Templates

 ### 43. Opinion Writing
 Write an opinion piece on [topic].
 Use persuasive arguments and examples.
+**Example:**
+> Write an opinion piece on Gen Z issue in nepal.
+Use persuasive arguments and examples.

 ### 44. Debate Preparation
-Prepare arguments for both sides of the debate: "[Debate topic]"
+Prepare arguments for both sides of the debate: "[Debate topic]" **Example:**
+> Prepare arguments for both sides of the debate: "Who is best in home men or women"

 ### 45. Travel Planning
 Plan a 5-day trip to [destination] for [type of traveler].
 Include activities, budget, and tips.
+**Example:**
+> Plan a 5-day trip to Rameswaram for me and wife in bike.
+Include activities, budget, and tips.

 ### 46. Book/Movie Review
 Write a review of [book/movie].
 Include plot summary, strengths, weaknesses, and recommendation.
+**Example:**
+> Write a review of f1 movie.
+Include plot summary, strengths, weaknesses, and recommendation.

 ### 47. Personal Development
 Give me actionable advice on how to [goal], including daily habits and mindset shifts.
+**Example:**
+> Give me actionable advice on how to improve wealth, including daily habits and mindset shifts.

 ## P. Prompt Chaining Examples